 Texas Non-Compete Lawyer

 Do you need to get out of a non-compete agreement?
 You may have a strong case.
-If you can show that your employer placed unreasonable restrictions on you, Texas law says the non-compete agreement cannot be enforced.
+If you can show that the non-compete places unreasonable restrictions on you, Texas law says the non-compete agreement cannot be enforced.
 We’re here to help you make that happen.

-Gardner Employment Law has won many battles in and out of court against employers who have tried to enforce unreasonable non-competes.
+Gardner Employment Law has won many battles in and out of court on contesting unreasonable non-competes.
 We are experts in this area of law and fierce fighters for our clients.
 If you’re looking for a top-rated non-compete lawyer who is board certified,* contact us today.

 Beware of Hidden Restrictions